ishi-chauhan-0910/Spot-the-Fake-Photo/README.md

 ## Overview

-This project classifies an input image as either a **Real Photo** or a **Photo of a Screen**.
-The solution is implemented using classical computer vision techniques and a Support Vector Machine (SVM) classifier.
-Image features are extracted from each input image and used to predict the probability that the image is a recaptured screen photo.
+This project detects whether an input image is a **Real Photo** or a **Photo of a Screen (Recaptured Image)**.
+The solution uses classical computer vision techniques and a Support Vector Machine (SVM) classifier.
+A set of handcrafted image features is extracted from each input image, and the trained model predicts the probability of the image being a screen recapture.

 ---